sharvillimaye/scarlet-eats/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-To contribute to Scarlet Ets, follow these steps:
+To contribute to Scarlet Eats, follow these steps:

 1. Fork the repository.
 2. Create a branch: `git checkout -b feature/your-feature-name`.